Saving is key to getting out of the ‘rat race’ 🔑

 A little longer, I know.
 But man does this change the game.

-Yes, you’re a university student on a shoestring budget, and saving might seem like something crazy to you at the moment, I’ve been there myself.
-But saving in university is important for the following reasons:
+Yes, as a young person you're likely to be on a shoestring budget, and saving might seem like something crazy to you at the moment, I’ve been there myself.
+But saving at a young age is important for the following reasons:

 1. You get into the habit nice and early

 Putting away that % every month will soon be a habit for you.
-This means once you start working you won’t have a problem with saving and will build a cushion early on.
+Whether you're working or not, you'll have that cushion early on.
 This cushion (or emergency fund) means you have the flexibility to live for a few months without a job - which therefore means you have time to get something you really want.

 2. You learn about your priorities